RicardoGoncalves-CS/CSharpLearning/Week 1/README.md

 **Scrum**

 Scrum is a specific Agile framework and is commonly used in software development.

-The three pillars of Scrum
+The three pillars of Scrum:
 -	Transparency: Everyone presents the facts as it is and collectively collaborate for the common organizational objectives.
 No one has a hidden agenda.
 -	Inspection: Not done by an inspector but by everyone on the Scrum team.
 The inspection can be done for the product, processes, people aspects, or practices.
 -	Adaptation: Adaptation is about continuous improvement, to adapt based on the results of the inspection.
 Everyone should reflect on how to improve.